serhiismetanskyi/a8n.serhiismetanskyi.cv/README.md

 - **Web Scraping and Parsing** — Flexible solutions for structuring and consolidating data collected from open unstructured sources.
 - **AI Agents and Assistance** — AI-powered chatbots and workflows built on your own data for natural, human-like conversations.
-- **Business Process and Routine Automation** — Automating routine tasks and business processes to enhance productivity and cost efficiency.
+- **Business Process and Routine Automation** — Automating routine tasks and business processes to enhance productivity and reduce operational costs.
 - **Integrations** — Connecting diverse applications and APIs for streamlined data exchange and workflow efficiency.

 ## Cases